-Delivery charge: What you pay RG&E to transport electricity to your home or business.
+Delivery charge: What you pay RG&E to transport electricity to your home over our power lines.

-Surcharges: What you pay in state mandated charges, including the:
+Surcharges: What you pay in state mandated charges, including:

 - Taxes: Includes the collection of Gross Receipts Tax (GRT) imposed by New York State and/or some local municipalities, where applicable.

 - System Benefits Charge (SBC), which is used to fund energy efficiency programs, provide assistance for low income customers and energy research.

 Want to learn more?

 View a 10-year comparison for RG&E residential natural gas customers here.